White Tara: the Mother of Long Life and Compassion

-Green Tara: The Swift Protector
+Green Tara: the Swift Protector

 In Mahayana Buddhism, few enlightened beings embody the dynamic urgency of compassion quite like Green Tara.
 Known as the "Mother of Liberation" and the "Swift One," Green Tara represents not just compassion in the abstract, but compassion in action—ready to respond instantly to those in need.